teambit/docs/docs/building-with-bit/scoping-components.md

 :::tip Component Scope and Target Remote

 Component Scope name is used to determine the target remote Bit scope for exporting components.
-When defining scopes for components its important to also create remote scopes of the same names.
+When defining scopes for components it's important to also create remote scopes of the same names.
 [Lean more](#create-a-remote-scope)
 :::

 ### Set Component Scope